illusion-HOPE/illusion-HOPE.github.io/_pages/about.md

 Date back to those days when I started my second year in Xiamen University, I noticed that professional courses learnt was quietly slipping away from my mind.
 I’m a bit worried about that, for the coming the summer camp in 2026.
 These forgotten knowledge would become a **BURDEN** for me to review.
 I consciously sought a way to address this.

-Fortunately, I met one of my closest friends now, smy.
-How can I convince you that we just started our friendship through a serendipitous encounter?
-We both share a similarly delicate and sensitive nature.

-From online fragments of study guidance to **formal offline discussion sessions**, I taught him a lot and reviewed nearly the whole textbook.
-We both enjoyed the teaching process deeply, and gradually became more and more familiar with each other.

 ## A Website Telling Tear and Pain